 The in-resort Kicking Horse skiing

 terrain is 2,800 acres.
-The top of the mountain consists of four main bowls and many ridges that fan out into one main face, providing a total of 120 named runs.
-Ski Kicking Horse for the significant vertical of 1,260m feet, the 4th longest in North America (1.8 metres less than Jackson Hole), and your legs will be toast!
+The top of the mountain consists of four main bowls and many ridges that fan out into one main face, providing a total of 128 named runs.
+Ski Kicking Horse for the significant vertical of 1,260m, one of the longest in North America (1.8 metres less than Jackson Hole), and your legs will be toast!

 The resort only has four chairlifts, two of which are used solely by beginners.
 The main lift from bottom to top is a high speed gondola which allows access to the huge variety of terrain for experts at the top of the mountain.
 Further down the mountain it flattens out to intermediates, and then beginners’ territory, and if you want to remain on the upper mountain your choices are limited.
 There’s the slow Stairway to Heaven chair near the top that only services one ridge, otherwise your only other option is to ski right to the bottom to catch the gondola again.